mobilabsolutions/stash-sdk-ios/README.md

 ## Installation

-We recommend using [Carthage](https://github.com/Carthage/Carthage) or [CocoaPods](https://cocoapods.org/) to integrate the Stash SDK with your project.
+We recommend using [Carthage](https://github.com/Carthage/Carthage) or [CocoaPods](https://cocoapods.org/) to integrate the Stash!
+SDK with your project.

 ### Carthage